 Ten days and over 50 hours… That was the time spent earlier in July with seven incredibly focused and talented young people and some esteemed colleagues on music by Mozart, ...
 More »

 GIVE BACK!
 FILL A BACKPACK!

-You can also drop off items at Symphony state headquarters, 3700 Glenwood Avenue, Suite 130, in Raleigh!
-You will receive a $20 voucher towards a pair of tickets for a concert of your choice in January 2014.*
+You can also drop off items at Symphony State Headquarters, 3700 Glenwood Avenue, Suite 130, in Raleigh.
+You will receive a $20 voucher towards a pair of tickets for a concert of your choice in February and March 2015.*

 The Britten: Cello Symphony and Sonata CD, recorded by soloist Zuill Bailey and the North Carolina Symphony under the baton of Music Director Grant Llewellyn, debuted this week on the ...
 More »